jordanladkinmichael/chaletcoaching-new/README.md

-# AIFitWorld - AI-Powered Fitness Course Generator
+# Chaletcoaching - AI-Powered Fitness Course Generator

 ## 🚀 Overview

-AIFitWorld is an AI-powered fitness application that generates personalized workout plans using OpenAI's GPT-4 and DALL-E 3.
+Chaletcoaching is an AI-powered fitness application that generates personalized workout plans using OpenAI's GPT-4 and DALL-E 3.
 Users can create custom fitness programs based on their preferences, goals, and equipment availability.

 ## ✨ Features